 What is NOT Covered by Pet Insurance?

-Pet insurance doesn't cover pre-existing conditions.
+Pet insurance doesn't cover pre-existing conditions (as far as I know).
 This is very different from the type of insurance you and I have.
 If I change jobs and subsequently health insurance companies, the new company cannot tell me they won't cover my migraines because they were first diagnosed in 2006.

 Pet insurance works differently.
 Say your dog had surgery to remove a mast cell tumor (a common skin tumor in dogs).
 Thankfully, you had money saved for an emergency, but it was still very expensive ($3500).
 You want to prevent having to shell out such a large lump sum in the future, so you decide to purchase pet insurance.
 Fortunately, pet insurance will cover your dog and future health problems, but they are unlikely to cover expenses related to FUTURE mast cell tumors (if your dog develops any).